TRE-Provenance/TRE-Provenance.github.io/data_models.md

 # Data Models

-This document describes how the SHP Ontology is applied to capture the provenance of teh data linkage process using the PowerShell scripts in a Microsoft Server environment.
+This document describes how the SHP Ontology is applied to capture the provenance of the data linkage process using the PowerShell scripts in a Microsoft Server environment.

 # Data Workflow